romauligraciella/reducing_bias_healthcare/README.md

 #  🏥  Bias Mitigation in Patient Satisfaction
-> Originally developed for undergraduate thesis, this project achieved an A as the final grade.

 ## Project overview
 This project investigates bias in patient satisfaction survey data from a local hospital.